bigwiv/Biopython-cn/chr18.rst

         count += 1
     print "%i reads" % count

-Now let°Øs do a simple filtering for a minimum PHRED quality of 20:
+Now let‚Äôs do a simple filtering for a minimum PHRED quality of 20:

 .. code:: verbatim